Easy does it:

 Zurich Is One of the Most Bike-Friendly Cities in Europe

-We’ve all found new passions during lockdown, and many people have rediscovered the simple pleasure of riding a bike.
-Eco-friendly, fitness-boosting and socially distanced, cycling is ideal for commuting or just having fun, and Zurich was recently rated one of the most bike-friendly cities in Europe.
+During lockdown, we rediscovered the simple pleasure of riding a bike.
+Eco-friendly, fitness-boosting and fun, cycling is ideal for commuting or just having fun, and Zurich was recently rated one of the most bike-friendly cities in Europe.

 Ebikes are Booming